RossBoylan/mccli/bin/python/Notes.md

 This subsection has some notes on `pytest`, a `Python` testing framework, for those writing new tests.

+#### Weird Permission Failures

+I have had intermittent failures running tests because they report a permission error when attempting to create a directory, e.g., in `test_shared_prefix()` of `test_sum_results.py` with the function `Path.mkdir()`.
+The error says I don't have permission to write to the directory, despite the fact I have admin rights and just deleted the exact same directory without trouble, and have created it programmatically and with `MS-Windows Explorer`.

+Possible Solution: I went to the parent directory, `C:\Users\rdboylan\Documents\KBD\mccli-justice\py_tests\Iss24\MC\results` in `Windows Explorer` to review permissions; it said I can do anything.
+But the directory is marked read-only (hover said that only applied to the files in the directory) because, at least on this system, that bit is being used for something else.
+Note this is old-style read-only, not NT ACL's.
+I uncheck read-only and asked for that to be recursive.
+After, things worked.

+This was on a local drive.

+However, when I checked out a new copy of the code from github and ran the same tests, there were no problems, even though I hadn't manually reset the permissions.
+So it's unclear what is driving the problem.

+Alternate Solution: Change the test code so that it deletes the files under the directory, leaving the directory in place.

+#### Fixtures
-To access `pytest` **features** put an argument of the same name in the definition of the test function.
+To access `pytest` "fixtures" put an argument of the same name in the definition of the test function.
 You can use as many as you want: `def test_shared_prefix(pytestconfig, monkeypatch, request):`.
 You can then pull information out of the arguments, or directly use the arguments.

+#### Directories

 There are potentially a lot of directories involved in running a test: